Steps You Can Take to Build a Resilient Organization

 - How are these challenges presenting new opportunities?

-Best Practice #2: Periodically assessing Direction, Alignment, and Commitment will net greater purpose and meaning, as well as contribute to a learning orientation.
+Periodically assess Direction, Alignment, and Commitment to net greater purpose and meaning, as well as contribute to a learning orientation.
 Here are some example questions to try:

 - Direction: To what degree do we have group goals that guide our key decisions?
 What are they?
 How can we get clearer?